 The main trend of this entire generation was buggy and broken sensors ranging from the fuel sensor to the throttle position sensor, as mentioned in the model 2007’s section.

 The 4WD sensor was also the victim of this curse as, over time, these sensors would fail due to wear and tear.
-This sensor was part of the model’s drivetrain and, as such, making it difficult to deliver power during transmission.
+This sensor was part of the model’s drivetrain and, as such, made it difficult to deliver power during transmission.

 The batteries also did not like the bad sensors.
 Most batteries would be dead after 30,000 miles and require replacements.

-#5 Worst Year: 2015 Chevy Silverado
+#5 Worst Year: 2015

 Coming hot off the disaster of the 2014 Silverado, the 2015 Chevy Silverado had to repair the damage done by its predecessor and restore the company’s good name.